-Stu authored Urban Surface Water Management (Wiley 1989); Flying Solo: How to Start an Individual Practitioner Consulting Business (Hannah Publishing, 2000); Managing and Leading: 52 Lessons Learned for Engineers (ASCE Press, 2004); Managing and Leading: 44 Lessons Learned for Pharmacists (co-authored with Paul Bush, American Society of Health-System Pharmacists, 2008); and Engineering Your Future: The Professional Practice of Engineering (Wiley and ASCE Press, 2012 -- the first and second editions were published in 1995 and 2000).
-Stu Walesh's most recent book, Introduction to Creativity and Innovation for Engineers, was published by Pearson in 2016.
+Stu authored Urban Surface Water Management (Wiley 1989); Flying Solo: How to Start an Individual Practitioner Consulting Business (Hannah Publishing, 2000); Managing and Leading: 52 Lessons Learned for Engineers (ASCE Press, 2004); Managing and Leading: 44 Lessons Learned for Pharmacists (co-authored with Paul Bush, American Society of Health-System Pharmacists, 2008); Engineering Your Future: The Professional Practice of Engineering (Wiley and ASCE Press, 2012 -- the first and second editions were published in 1995 and 2000); and Introduction to Creativity and Innovation for Engineers (Pearson, 2017).
+Stu Walesh’s most recent book is Engineering’s Public-Protection Predicament: Reform Education and Licensure for a Safer Society (Hannah Publishing, 2021).
 He is author or co-author of hundreds of publications and presentations in the areas of engineering, education, and management and has facilitated or presented hundreds of workshops, seminars, webinars, and meetings throughout the U.S. He has spoken at engineering education and practice conferences in eight countries outside of the U.S., two times as the invited keynote speaker.

 Stu is a member of ASCE and National Society of Professional Engineers (NSPE) and has chaired state and national committees and groups.
 For example, he was Chair of the ASCE Urban Water Resources Research Council and the ASCE Hydraulics Committee, President of the Wisconsin Section of the American Water Resources Association (AWRA), served on and was editor for the ASCE Task Committee on the First Professional Degree, was Special Issues Editor for ASCE’s Committee on Publications, served on National Science Foundation (NSF) Proposal Review panels, chaired the first ASCE Body of Knowledge Committee and was editor for the second, served on and was editor for the ASCE Task Committee on the Summit on the Future of Civil Engineering, and was a member of the ASCE Committee on Academic Prerequisites for Professional Practice.
 He served on the Indiana Board of Registration for Professional Engineers and was a member of the External Advisory Board of the Department of Civil and Environmental Engineering at the University of Texas at Tyler.
 Stu has also contributed to community affairs.
 For example, he chaired the wellhead protection plan committee for Valparaiso, IN and was a member of the school superintendent selection committee in Waukesha, WI.